MicrosoftDocs/azure-reference-other/studio-module-reference/fast-forest-quantile-regression.md

 ---
-title: "Fast Forest Quantile Regression | Microsoft Docs"
+title: "ML Studio (classic): Fast Forest Quantile Regression - Azure"
-titleSuffix: ML Studio (classic) - Azure
 description: Learn how to use the Fast Forest Quantile Regression module to create a regression model that can predict values for a specified number of quantiles. ms.date: 05/06/2019 ms.service: "machine-learning"